 How to Find a Divorce Record in Indiana

-Indiana divorce records (also called dissolution of marriage records) are documents that state, with varying levels of detail, that a divorce has occurred between two persons.
+Indiana divorce records (also called dissolution of marriage records) are documents that state - with varying levels of detail - that a divorce has occurred between two persons.
 It occurs when the two people who were married decide to end their marriage by filing original divorce papers in an Indiana divorce court.
-There are three ways that a government body can register these decisions: divorce certificates, divorce decrees, and divorce records.
-They are utilized to achieve different things.
-Divorce certificates, decrees and records are final divorce documents that can only be available after original divorce papers have been signed.
+There are three ways that government bodies register marriage dissolutions in Indiana: divorce certificates, divorce decrees, and divorce records.
+These records are utilized for different purposes.

 Divorce records are considered court records.
 They may therefore be searched on third party public record websites.
 Divorce records can offer personal information on minors, finances, and sensitive criminal information like domestic abuse.
 Because of this, divorce record, certificate, and decree availability is usually much lower than other types of public records because of the personal nature of divorces.
 Simply put, divorce records are significantly harder to obtain and search for than other types of public records.